containers/toolbox/CONTRIBUTING.md

 parts of our lives.

-If it takes us a very long time to even respond to your Pull Request, you can try to @ping us, request a review or try to reach to us on IRC ([Freenode](https://freenode.net/);
+If it takes us a very long time to even respond to your Pull Request, you can try to @ping us at our communication channels (see section #Communication).

-#silverblue, #containers, #fedora-devel,..) or [Fedora Forum](https://discussion.fedoraproject.org).
+##

-Toolbox has a simple CI (Continuos Integration) setup for running system tests ( can be found under directory `test/system`).
+Toolbox has a CI (Continuous Integration) setup for running tests.
 Their goal is to check if your changes don't affect adversely Toolbox's functionality.
 Sometimes these tests mail fail with a false-positive.
-If you are not sure about the outcome of the tests, reach out to the maintainers!
+If you are not sure about the outcome of the tests, you can try to trigger a new test run by writing a comment with text `recheck` (really just that).
+If the issue persists, reach out to the maintainers!

 Toolbox's CI system is [Zuul](https://zuul-ci.org/) hosted at [softwarefactory](https://softwarefactory-project.io/).
+The CI is defined using [Ansible](https://www.ansible.com) playbooks.
+For more information on writing Zuul jobs see their [documentation](https://zuul-ci.org/docs/zuul/reference/user.html).

 # Little Style Guide